leswlk/pygoat-sbom/README.md

 # PyGoat-SBOM

-As an addendum to the [pygoat-github-actions]<https://github.com/leswlk/pygoat-sbom>
-project I've built, I created a workflow to generate an SBOM utilizing CycloneDX.
+As an addendum to the [PyGoat DevSecOps](https://github.com/leswlk/pygoat-github-actions) project I've built, I created a workflow to generate an SBOM utilizing CycloneDX.
 Using OSV-Scanner, I can explore the vulnerabilities if needed.

 ## Tools used